MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 * Changes to the branding may require up to 24 hours to propagate to all the users.

 * For an app to become customizable, the developers can provide a new version of the app.
 You upload the new version and remove the previous version of the app.
-If you have customized an app and published it, the new app customized using the app customization feature won't replace the current app.
+If you've customized an app and published it, the new app customized using the app customization feature won't replace the current app.

 * The [app usage report](teams-analytics-and-reports/app-usage-report.md) displays the original name of the app that is provided by the publisher.